-There is no question in my mind that even if only one spouse is trying, they alone can make a huge impact on their marriage and if only one person is trying there is still tremendous hope for the marriage.
+Can one person make a difference in their marriage even when their spouse is not trying?
+YES, they absolutely can!
+There is no question that even if only one spouse is trying, they alone can make a huge impact on their marriage.
+And if only one person is trying there is still tremendous hope for the marriage.

-But the question for some is, What good can one person do when they are the only one trying?
+But the question for some is, what good can one person do when they are the only one trying?